mpmeurville/Macroevolution_of_trophallaxis/README.md

 This repo contains the files used for the analysis of the evolution of trophallaxis.

-- SI_FILE1.csv contains the data collected on the species.
+- SI_File1.xlsx contains the data collected from literature and corresponding references.
+The legend is included in the file.
+- SI_File2.xlsx contains the values of the first nine eigenvalues per species.
+- SI_File3.xlsx contains the minimum and maximum values for temperature and humity used.
 - trophallaxis_prediction.csv contains the predicted trophallaxis behavior for the 252 species.